Cinnamon18/ReactCountryApp/README.md

 # Build Instructions
 Assuming you have npm and react installed:
-Download ReactCountryApp, navigate to its root
+..*Download ReactCountryApp, navigate to its root

 Install Create React App:
-npm install -g create-react-app npm start
+1. npm install -g create-react-app
+2. npm start